A Mysteriously Tight H$\alpha$-[O III] Correlation and Non-Case B Balmer Decrements Revealed by the Spectra from the James Webb Space Telescope NIRSpec Instrument: JWST NIRSpec Spectroscopy Data

 \subsection{Subsample for Balmer Decrement Measurement}

-The ``gold standard'' of deriving dust reddening of galaxies is to use the Balmer decrement, most commonly the ratio between ${\rm H\alpha}$ and ${\rm H\beta}$, under the Case B assumption of the hydrogen recombination.
-A fraction of our objects have strong enough H$\beta$ line allowing us to carry out this practice, for which we selected a subsample where the ${\rm H\beta}$ line detections have S/N~$\geq 3$.
+The ``gold standard'' of deriving dust reddening of galaxies is to use the Balmer decrement, most commonly the ratio between ${\rm H\alpha}$ and ${\rm H\beta}$, under the Case B assumption of hydrogen recombination.
+A fraction of our objects have strong enough H$\beta$ line, allowing us to carry out this practice.
+To this end, we selected a subsample where the ${\rm H\beta}$ line detections have SNR~$\geq 3$.
 This subsample consists of 179 PRISM and 265 grating spectra, with 66 in common.
+While selecting this subsample, we also searched for cases where both Balmer lines are detected but [O~\Romannum{3}] is not; we did not find such a case among all the spectra that we reduced.
+This means that our subsample for the Balmer decrement measurement is not biased in terms of the [O~\Romannum{3}] line strength.

 In what follows, we will derive the gas-phase dust reddening by following the extinction law of \citet[][]{Calzetti2000}:

 where $k_{\rm H\alpha}=3.327$ and $k_{\rm H\beta}=4.598$. $R_{\rm obs}$ is the observed line flux ratio between ${\rm H\alpha}$ and ${\rm H\beta}$, and $R_{\rm int}=2.86$ is the widely adopted intrinsic ratio in the Case B recombination at an electron temperature of $T_e=10^4$~K and an electron density of $n_e=10^2$~cm$^{-3}$ \citep[][]{Osterbrock1989}.